hrish1012/DAA_TA/README.md

          - Condition 3 : If both condition 1 and condition 2 not satisfied, ignore the element and consider new element.

 • Find out difference between size of Dqueue and size of array.
-[The difference will be number of elements in array not inserted in the Dqueue].
+[The difference will be number of elements in array not inserted in the Dqueue]

-• Comment on shape of Dqueue : How the elements present in the Dqueue look like [Ascending/Descending/or …].
+• Comment on shape of Dqueue : How the elements present in the Dqueue look like [Ascending/Descending/or …]

 • Suggest a suitable mechanism, such that no element of array is ignored and it is inserted in the Dqueue [modify condition 1 and 2]